Skip to content

 Data Classes are configurable

-The default classes (Public, Internal, Confidential, Restricted) can be customized in IT Operations → Settings to match your organization's data classification policy.
+The default classes (Public, Internal, Confidential, Restricted) can be customized in IT Landscape → Settings to match your organization's data classification policy.

 Step 7: Create Your Server (Asset)

-Go to IT Operations → Assets and click Add Asset.
+Go to IT Landscape → Assets and click Add asset.

 Fill in the core fields: